 1987 Mark McGwire Donruss Rated Rookie Card #46

-Numbered #46 “Of his first 7 major league hits 3 were home runs and 1 was a double… figures as the A’s regular Third Baseman in 87’s after a standout season in Tacoma… Batted .318 with 13 HR and 59 RBI at Tacoma in 86′ to warrant a late seasons call up…”
+Numbered #46, the back of the card reads, “Of his first 7 major league hits, 3 were home runs, and 1 was a double.
+They figures as the A’s regular Third Baseman in 87’s after a standout season in Tacoma.
+Batted .318 with 13 HR and 59 RBI at Tacoma in 86′ to warrant a late seasons call up.”

 This card comes from the set update from Fleer during the 1987 season.
 McGwire has a big smile on his face and looks to be ready to hit some long bombs.

-The blue borders are the first thing that stands out and they immediately catch the eye.
+The first thing that stands out is the blue borders; they immediately catch the eye.
 Unfortunately, they are also prone to chipping and may make it difficult to find in higher conditions.